 The three 1777-78 maps were reissued in 1780 by Covens & Mortier in Amsterdam, the circumstances of which are a topic itself worthy of investigation.
 Unfortunately, the secondary literature we have inspected is quite silent on the matter.
 Two facts are worth keeping in mind, however: Romans’ Dutch roots, and the sheer unlikelihood that Covens & Mortier would on their own have gained access to the New Haven editions of his maps.
 The most plausible explanation is that, always short of funds, finding sales of the maps slow in wartime America, and hoping to generate some revenue from his efforts, Romans took advantage of existing relationships in his country of origin to arrange for their publication there.

 Much background on Romans can be found in Phillips, Notes on the Life and Work of Bernard Romans (reissued in Gainesville: University of Florida Press, 2017).

-We find record of only two other examples appearing on the market over the past 30 years, including one currently on the market with Boston Rare Maps in outline color.
+We find record of only three other examples appearing on the market over the past 30 years.

 Covens & Mortier was one of the largest and most successful publishing firms in Dutch history and continued in business for over a century.
 Pierre Mortier the Elder (1661-1711) had obtained a privilege in 1690 to distribute the works of French geographers in the Netherlands.
 After his widow continued the business for several years, Cornelis (1699-1783) took over in 1719.